 So I started to look into the details… how naïve I had been… again!
 I am a trained marketer and worked for a few years for a big food manufacturer where I worked extensively on product claims, what can be and cannot be said, especially when it comes to health.
 I know how regulated marketing claims are, to ensure consumers are given truthful information.
 But it looks like I’ve been outsmarted by some of my peers!

 I spent my evening doing some research on what were the safest brands I could buy for my daughter in the US (as the ones with the top marks in the French article are unfortunately not available here).
 I am so grateful that some parents have been doing all the hard work and put together informative reviews as, not having done a chemistry degree, I am totally baffled and confused by the ingredient lists an would be totally unable to know just through reading the label if I’m holding something good to keep or best to avoid.
 One website in particular was super helpful and the next morning I had it duly open on my iphone while walking down the aisles in the supermarket.

 Hours of reading online to try to identify everyday products that I would feel comfortable using with my daughter have left me so disappointed with the companies that manufacture products for children… and for us!
-How can they carry on using stuff that are not good or never been fully cleared, but also use marketing tactics that make us feel we’re making safe choices when we’re not?
-As if being a parent was not in itself one of the biggest challenges, there is not one aspect of our lives when we do not need to keep our eyes wide open and never let our guard down,?
-The brands that will manage to be fully transparent and offer great quality products in the safest way possible for our children’ health will be the ones going a long way.
+How can they carry on using stuff that are not good or never been fully cleared, but also use marketing tactics that make us feel we’re making safe choices for our family and for the planet when we’re not?
+As if being a parent was not in itself one of the biggest challenges, there is not one aspect of our lives when we do not need to keep our eyes wide open and never let our guard down?
+The brands that will manage to be fully transparent and offer great quality products in the safest way possible for our children’ health and the environment will be the ones going a long way.
 I hope the others will carry on being exposed for what they are – a fraud.

 Some interesting reading: